Litter Storage

 The regulations around litter storage vary across Delmarva states.
 For example, Virginia farmers can only store litter in fields uncovered for 14 days, Delaware farmers are given 90 days, and Maryland farmers can store litter uncovered until the first spring following stock pile creation.

-To better assist farmers and environmental protection efforts, DLLC and its partners have been advocating to make cost-share funding available for crop farmers to build litter sheds.
-As of February of 2021, Maryland Department of Agriculture now offers cost-share for end-user storage through their MACS Program.
+To better assist farmers and environmental protection efforts, DLLC and its partners advocated to make cost-share funding available for litter transport.
+Now, all three Delmarva states offer cost-share for litter transport.

-In addition to our advocacy to expand storage cost-share programs, DLLC worked with the Delmarva Chicken Association, Sustainable Chesapeake, the Campbell Foundation for the Environment, and the National Fish and Wildlife Foundation to develop and launch a litter matching app.
-Littr connects poultry growers that have litter, a locally-sourced, organic and slow-release fertilizer with those who need it – from grain farmers to mushroom growers to alternative users and everyone in between.
+In addition to our advocacy to expand storage cost-share programs, DLLC worked with the Delmarva Chicken Association, Sustainable Chesapeake, The Campbell Foundation, and the National Fish and Wildlife Foundation to develop and launch a litter-matching app.
+Littr connects poultry growers with litter, a locally sourced, organic, and slow-release fertilizer, with those who need it – from grain farmers to mushroom growers to alternative users and everyone in between.